KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

           required argument:
              -e IMAGE_NAME, --image-name IMAGE_NAME
-                                  name of the image to use the artifacts from e.g. core- image-sato
+                                  name of the image to use the artifacts from 例如 core- image-sato
 ```
 ### 3.16.5 Using an Existing Kickstart File